lotok14/LTKConfiguration/README.md

 # Setup Guide
 1. Ensure [bepinex](https://docs.bepinex.dev/articles/user_guide/installation/index.html) is downloaded first
 2. Head over to the [latest release](https://github.com/lotok14/LTKConfiguration/releases/latest) and download `LTKConfiguration.zip`
+> [!TIP]
+> You can also download `LTKConfiguration.cfg` to use the recommended config.
+The automatically generated one is fully vanilla by default.
 3. Unpack the zip file.
 You should have something like this:
  - LTKConfiguration
      - Assets